Chao-Xi/jxazurebook/docs/az305/az305_test2.md

 * Can be shared.
 * **The same user-assigned managed identity can be associated with more than one Azure resource**.

+#### Question 27

+The amount of time that SQLInsights data will be stored in blob storage is **90 days**  ✅

+The maximum amount of time that SQLInsights data can be stored in Azure Log Analytics is **730 days**  ✅

 #### Question 28